 Cardiovascular risk reduction program for 4th grade students.
 Lessons will address nutrition, physical activity and tobacco prevention.

-Presentation geared for 9th grade students to community members on the effects of Hookah on the body.
+Presentation geared for high school grade students to community members on the effects of Hookah on the body.
 Resources can be provided to help those individuals interested in quitting.

 A specialized presentation for parent and professional groups on the differences between breastfeeding and formula-feeding, the different types of infant formulas and how they are similar (or different), how and when to introduce solid foods, and common myths and misconceptions.